 Some villages have never changed and quite often you can find some of the people are old-fashioned and do not want to change their habits.
 This is what makes Calabria different.
 Many young people move away to larger cities to study and work and find more opportunities so there are very few young people living in these towns.

 There is plenty to do in Calabria even on a rainy day.
+Take advantage of the guided tours in this blog with our trusted partners.
 You can even have fun with the Calabrians learning how to cook Calabrian food on this cookery course